 The importance of recovery in running is unequivocal.
 To improve, you have to train smart and recover well.
 It is a requirement for faster running.
 Without sufficient rest to allow the body to adapt, there will be no improvement.
 Or, as exercise scientist Joe Friel put it:

-How quickly a runner recovers from a hard session or a hard week of training is determined by a variety of factors.
-Some of these factors are inherent and genetically determined.
+A variety of factors determine how quickly a runner recovers from a hard session, or a hard week of training.
+Some of these are inherent and genetically determined.
 Recovery times also increase with age.

 The Purpose of a Recovery Run

 In the introduction to running training intensity, I put my ability to avoid injuries partly down to utilising recovery running as an intensity designation distinct from easy runs.
 The book Advanced Marathoning by Pfitzinger and Douglas echoes this sentiment.
 They note that runners must be conscious of how they approach recovery runs in order to allow let the body recover.